 LGBT+ in Amsterdam – As the numerous Pride events every year show, The Netherlands is one of the most liberal and tolerant countries in the world in terms of acceptance of gays, lesbians and the wider LGBT+ community.
 Those celebrations are attended by hundreds of thousands of people.
 It also includes a huge number of companies and many government departments.
 This is important as the protection of gays and lesbians from discrimination is enshrined in law since 1993.
 LGBT+ people cannot be discriminated against in the areas of employment, public services and housing.
 Then in 1998, same sex partnerships were recognized and protected by the law.
 Then in 2001, came another first as The Netherlands became the first country in the world to allow same-sex marriage.

-Here you can find out more about the how to get dental care in the Netherlands and what happens when you need specialist work done on your teeth.
+Dental care in Amsterdam – Here you can find out more about the how to get it and what happens when you need specialist work done on your teeth.

 Since 2006 there is no distinction between private and public healthcare in the Netherlands.
 All practitioners are part of the public system, including dentists.